-The economy shapes our lives, and we—through all the economic activity we generate—shape it.
-CareerBuilder and Emsi recently released new data on the ways that the American lifestyle, new technology, and increased globalization have shaped the labor market and created new jobs over the past few years.
+The economy shapes our lives, and we—through all our economic activity—shape it.
+Emsi recently released new data on the ways that the American lifestyle, new technology, and increased globalization have shaped the labor market and created new jobs over the past few years.
 Below is part one: how the our lifestyle choices are creating new jobs.

 #1 Chef.
 Millennials are into food, especially hip food (and the restaurants where it is served).
 Americans are also eating out more in general.
 As a result, cooks have grown by 16% since 2012.
 In four years the US economy added 165,000 new jobs while full service (not fast-food) restaurants have grown 13%, adding 1.5M new jobs: servers, dishwashers, managers, etc.